This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 The baking soda is optional, but I like to use it.
 It counteracts any bitterness and makes the tea clear and smooth-tasting.

+This is purely a matter of taste.
+I don't sweeten the tea.
+I do add orange slices, and those add a hint of sweetness.
 If you enjoy sweetened beverages, you can add a sweetener.
 Make sure to add it while the tea is still hot, especially if you use a granulated sweetener.

 Iced tea should be served refrigerator-cold, which is around 40°F. That's why it's best to chill it before serving, even if you plan on serving it with ice.

+Ten minutes is ideal.
+Steeping tea for too short a time will result in weak tea with little flavor, while steeping it for too long can lead to a bitter taste.
 Most tea packages will instruct you to steep the tea for 3-5 minutes, so if you worry about the tea becoming too bitter, you can steep the tea for around five minutes instead of ten.

 Serving Suggestions

 Iced tea can be enjoyed on its own as a refreshing drink any time of day.
 It's great for breakfast, as a drink to accompany lunch, or as a snack.
+It also pairs well with dark chocolate, chocolate-based treats such as fat bombs or homemade chocolate, and baked goods such as almond flour cookies and keto pound cake.

 Recipe Card

-Iced Tea Recipe
+Homemade Iced Tea

 Ingredients